Significant savings and happy crews

 In early January 2019, the upgraded Seven Viking was put to sea, carrying out operations for i-Tech 7.
 Although the vessel has not been operational for long with the upgraded PMS and HES solution, Alf Magne Simonsen estimates that Eidesvik are set to achieve significant savings on fuel and genset running hours.

-“Even though we have only used the battery hybrid solution for a short while, we estimate that we will be able to save 12-13% on fuel consumption.
+“Even though we have only used the battery hybrid solution for a short while, we estimate that we will be able to save 12-13% on fuel consumption, corresponding to more than 3,000 ton CO2-e every year.
 Furthermore, we expect to reduce genset operating hours by approx. 35%”, he says.
 The reduction of genset running hours is possible because the Seven Viking will often be able to run on one engine instead of two in DP-2 operations, and sometimes two engines instead of four.

 Equally importantly, the people who use the system every day are satisfied.
 “The crew is happy with the solution.
 As they become familiar and gain confidence in the upgraded system, operational savings will improve even more,” says Alf Magne Simonsen.
 He is happy with the way the project was carried out, and with the expertise of the DEIF team delivering the upgrade.

 “It has been a pleasure working with DEIF, and we now have a well-functioning solution for a complex installation thanks also to the competent project team from DEIF,” he concludes.

 With the upgraded Delomatic 4 on board, the Seven Viking is making a significant contribution to a brighter future for shipping – and in general - with reduced fuel consumption and carbon emissions; in line with Equinor contract terms – and for the benefit of the climate.

 Solution Manager, Marine & Offshore and Engine MFG